Catalyst-echo/Code_usual/etry500/README.md

+Apologies for the confusion.
+Here's the translation with the LaTeX formula:

-This code is used to calculate the approximate value of the mathematical constant e.
+The provided code is used to calculate the approximate value of the mathematical constant e.
 It utilizes a recursive function `fact(n)` to calculate the factorial of a given number n.

 The main idea of the code is as follows:
 1. Import the `Decimal` class to handle high precision calculations.